Kamala Harris: "That Little Girl Was Me" - Type 3 Psychology of Her Political Ascent

 Reports of high staff turnover in her office have surfaced, with some former employees describing a tough work environment.
 This aligns with the Type 3 tendency to be intensely focused on goals, sometimes at the expense of interpersonal relationships.
 The drive to succeed can occasionally make Type 3s appear cutthroat or difficult to work with, potentially hindering their ability to form lasting alliances.

-Yet, in true Type 3 fashion, Harris has used these challenges as opportunities for growth and redefinition.
-She’s adapted her messaging and policy positions, demonstrating the Type 3’s ability to evolve and improve.
+Yet, in true Type 3 fashion, Harris continues to adapt and evolve, using these challenges as opportunities for growth and redefinition.

 Kamala as Vice President: Type 3 in the White House